The Island Drum

 Location

 Located waterfront as well as spreading out farther inland, the village is just 10-minutes from the Langkawi International Airport.
-Kampung Kuala Teriang is exactly halfway between popular Pantai Cenang (Cenang Beach) and Telaga Harbour, making the kampung about 15-minutes from the lively Cenang tourist beach as well as the famous Panorama Cable Car and 7 Wells Waterfall, in the opposite direction.
+Kampungs Kuala Teriang and Padang Matsirat are halfway between popular Pantai Cenang (Cenang Beach) and Telaga Harbour, making the kampungs about 15-minutes from the lively Cenang tourist beach as well as the famous Panorama Cable Car and 7 Wells Waterfall, in the opposite direction.

 Location conveniences

-Using the initial T-Junction entry into the kampung as a reference point, you name it and Kampung Kuala Teriang has it.
+Using the initial T-Junction entry into Kampung Kuala Teriang as a reference point, you name it and Kampung Kuala Teriang has it.
 Next to Kuala Teriang Roti is Brite Laundry, which no longer offers laundry service, however, they do offer affordable car, motorbike and bicycle rentals.
 There is also a small sundry shop next door.
 And if you need a larger sundry shop, just ahead there is a 3-way traffic light, on the main road which heads north to Telaga Harbour.

 Things to do